matthew-dong-dev/ICS-research/dev-notes/APR.md

     return json.dumps(response)
 ```

-look at `get_student_requirements` in APR filter
+1. but something is being broken in `get_student_requirements` in APR filter
+    - it's actually being called in the FE??  `/api/getAprInfo` being hit on login
+    return {
+            'generic_requirements': generic_requirement,
+            'major_requirements': major_requirements
+        }
+    - then what is being done with this information?

+1. what is this data being sent from FE to the `nextcourse/predict` endpoint - is this loaded first to the FE and then sent back to the BE?
+    - `getRecs`
+    - filter_apr: {"genericRequirement":"genericRequirementCourseList","majorRequirement":[]}
+    - filter_apr_requirements: {"aprSelected":true,"genericRequirementSelected":false,"majorRequirementSelected":false}
+1. read APR df from dummy_data & hashed data

 1. What is APR data?
     - sid, course and what requirement it fulfills, t/f for fulfilled
     - you can look at your own APR data from CalCentral

-1. everything loaded from data through load.py - get familiar with this file
+1. all processed data loaded in service through `load.py` - get familiar with this file

-1. Can't use staging - all sorts of SQL things happening that you can't load
-1. what was the problem with master again?
-SSL errors - fixed
+1. get familiar with `dummy_data.py`